lmas/thesis/thesis.typ

 This thesis looks to investigate and try to answer the following questions:

-- Is it possible to run the Matrix Profile algorithm in a limited hardware environment, such as a small, of-the-shelf microprocessor board, and be able to detect anomalies in the data streams from multiple sensors?
+- Is it possible to calculate a Matrix Profile using raw samples from a sensor, in a limited hardware environment such as a small, of-the-shelf microprocessor board?

-- If so, how efficient would this on-device-detection be in terms of sent data traffic (or lack of) and energy use?
-	The microprocessor board should have its performance benchmarked against a similar board, but which sends all sensor data continuously to a remote controller instead.
+- Is anomaly detection accurate enough, when using a Matrix Profile?
+	A comparison with a reference implementation should validate the results.

+- Is the method performant enough to handle multiple sensors in the same environment?
+How efficient is the algorithm?
+	A benchmark should measure the performance.

+Positive outcomes to these questions would give an indication that data analysis is possible to do on Edge devices directly.
+Doing so should enable more efficient data monitoring, with earlier anomaly detection, less data to store, and using less network traffic.
-Positive outcomes to these questions would then indicate that sensor analysis done close to the Edge would be beneficial to the individual sensor's lifetime and thus reduce the overall amount of spent resources required for operating larger sensor networks.
+Minimising both data storage and network traffic should help reduce the overall amount of spent resources, required for operating larger sensor networks.

+And by reducing the continuous data stream from an individual sensor, to only have it sending out alerts, it might be possible to extend the sensor's lifetime.
+This is especially true if the sensor is running on battery power.

 == Delimitations